Use Their Tools and Failure is Your Only Option

 There’s a well-known scene where a NASA official proclaims dramatically “failure is not an option”, but that’s not the scene I keep thinking about.

-No, I keep echoing the lesser known scene where Gary Sinese’s character has joined the effort to find a solution.
+I see the lesser known scene where Gary Sinese’s character has joined the effort to find a solution.
 He’s going to be working with all these crazy smart people to help figure out how to bring the space travelers home.
 As he climbs into the ground-based simulator at NASA a well-intentioned helper hands him a flashlight.

 He quickly hands it back, along with a slight reprimand.